A Center for Faith and Cultural Engagement

 In keeping with Christ’s challenge, the Veritas et Caritas Institute (VCI) promotes engagement with the wider world in three ways:

 The second task of the VCI is to facilitate and encourage relationship with people beyond the walls of the school in the areas of missions, service, mercy, culture-making, and justice.
 Students are encouraged to look beyond themselves to the needs of others, and to live as ambassadors of the Kingdom of God.
 They will come to see that the results of their efforts will always be partial (since only God brings His work to completion), but that they are nonetheless called to serve as vessels of God’s transformative love for the world.
 The VCI crosses different sectors of the school to encourage synergy among already existing programs, such as GO!
-Outings, the Justice League, and Practicum, as well as to encourage teachers in all disciplines to consider how they might include in their curricula opportunities for their students to live out their faith in the world.
+Outings and Practicum, as well as to encourage teachers in all disciplines to consider how they might include in their curricula opportunities for their students to live out their faith in the world.

 Resourcing Christian Schools

 The final aim of the VCI is to serve as a model and resource provider for other Christian K-12 schools.
 While a social conscience has been rediscovered at many flagship institutions of Evangelical Christian higher education in recent years, it has yet to trickle down to America’s secondary and primary schools.
 As the institute grows, the VCI will encourage this development by publishing course curricula, program handbooks, teacher-training materials, and other resources that schools can use to help students and their families live as thoughtful ambassadors of God’s Kingdom.